-If you require assistance identifying whether a Date of Death or Estate Income Tax Return are required, or simply need assistance with estate administration, please feel free to contact our Wills and Estates Team on 1300 205 506 or complete the form below.
+If you require assistance identifying whether a Date of Death or Estate Income Tax Return are required, or simply need assistance with estate administration, please feel free to contact our Wills and Estates Law team on 1300 205 506 or completed the form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.

 Liability limited by a scheme approved under Professional Standards Legislation.